Unions call on AMR board to support U.S. Air merger

-(Reuters) - Three labor unions at American Airlines are appealing directly to the company’s board of directors to support a merger with rival carrier US Airways Group LCC.N, a step managers at carrier’s parent, AMR Corp AAMRQ.PK, have so far resisted.
+(Reuters) - Three labor unions at American Airlines are appealing directly to the company’s board of directors to support a merger with rival carrier US Airways Group LCC.N, a step that managers at carrier’s parent, AMR Corp (AAMRQ.PK), have so far resisted.

-Fort Worth, Texas-based AMR, which filed for bankruptcy in November citing a need to cut labor costs, has said it is committed to emerging from Chapter 11 as a stand-alone company.
+AMR, based in Fort Worth, Texas, which filed for Chapter 11 bankruptcy in November citing a need to cut labor costs, has said it is committed to emerging from Chapter 11 as a stand-alone company.

 “Under the plan put forth by US Airways management, a merger now between American Airlines and US Airways would result in a rejuvenated American Airlines,” according to the letter, signed by leaders of the Allied Pilots Association (APA), the Transport Workers Union (TWU) and the Association of Professional Flight Attendants (APFA).